 The fury of Hindus and Muslims who felt cheated by their leaders during the partition was the cause of the greatest mass slaughter in the history of India.
 Millions of people uprooted from their homes sought to migrate, by train, ox cart and even on foot, to the new places assigned to your particular religious group.
 Muitos migrantes foram vítimas de bandidos e extremistas religiosos de ambas as religiões dominantes.
 Relato de um incidente descreve um canal em Lahore que fluía com sangue e corpos…

-Entre as principais vítimas da Partição está o próprio Ghandi-ji, assassinado, in Delhi, in day 30 de janeiro de 1948, por Nathuram Godse, um hindu radical que o responsabilizava pelo que considerava a falência do novo governo, leniente com o Paquistão, no seu entender.
+Entre as principais vítimas da Partição está o próprio Ghandi-ji, assassinado, in Delhi, in day 30 January 1948, por Nathuram Godse, um hindu radical que o responsabilizava pelo que considerava a falência do novo governo, leniente com o Paquistão, no seu entender.
 Godse foi julgado, condenado e enforcado, a despeito do último pedido de Gandhi, que fora justamente a não punição do seu assassino.
 O corpo do Mahatma foi cremado e suas cinzas jogadas nas águas sagradas do Rio Ganges.

 Este capítulo da História do subcontinente está magistralmente relatado num livro que se tornou famoso: “Freedom at Midnight”, escrito a quatro mãos por um americano, Larry Collins, e um francês, Dominique Lapierre, que recomendo vivamente.